IvanParvanov/High-Quality-Code/README.md

   - Does the software behave correctly?
   - Are the produced results correct?
   - Does the software run fast?
-  - Is the software UI easy-to-use?
+  - Is the software UI easy-to-use?v
   - Is the code secure enough?
 - **Internal quality**
   - Is the code easy to read and understand?